pivot-access-ltd/bma-offline-docs/originals/historical-release-notes-835.md

 <h3 id="heading--new-rescue-mode">New Rescue mode</h3>

-MAAS 2.1 supports a new state in the machine lifecycle: Rescue mode.
+MAAS 2.1 supports a new state in the machine life-cycle: Rescue mode.
 This allows users to boot a Deployed or a Broken node using an ephemeral image (Ubuntu running in memory on the underlying machine).
 This allows administrators to SSH to the machine for maintenance purposes.

 <h3 id="heading--enhanced-images-user-interface">Enhanced images user interface</h3>